eaucoin/acutis_data/README.md

 ```bash
 ./compress_directory.sh INPUT_DIR
 ```
 Here, `INPUT_DIR` is the place where the dataset is currently being made.
 This script can be used periodically.
-This allows you to monitor the quality of recently-made data in its uncomressed form and compressing it later after spot-checking.
+This allows you to monitor the quality of recently-made data in its uncompressed form, later compressing the folders after spot-checking.